 Rebecca has developed a significant track record defending proposed and consummated mergers before the Federal Trade Commission and the Department of Justice.
-Clients she has assisted have operated in a broad spectrum of industries, including healthcare, food products, aviation, petroleum, coal, broadcasting, gaming, software, hardware, industrial products, energy and retail sales.
+Clients she has assisted have operated in a broad spectrum of industries, including pharmaceuticals, healthcare, medical devices, semiconductors and related technologies, food products, aviation, petroleum, coal, broadcasting, gaming, software, industrial and building products, chemicals, energy generation, and retail sales.

 She has also successfully defended non-merger investigations, including investigations of alleged market allocation and violations of Section 8 of the Clayton Act, and has advocated for government intervention on behalf of parties adversely impacted by proposed mergers, or by anticompetitive conduct.